CloudLabsAI-Azure/Building-a-Multimodal-RAG-Solution-with-Copilot-Studio-/Instructions/exercise1-split.md

    ![](../media/ex2img9.png)

-1. Once the Add data pane is closed, you can see **Ingestion in progress** status under Add you data.
+1. Once the Add data pane is closed, you can see the **Ingestion in progress** status under Add your data.
 Please wait until it completes.

    ![](../media/ex2img10.png)

-1. Once the ingestion is completed, navigate back to Azure portal and from the resource list of the resource group, select **aisearch-<inject key="DeploymentID" enableCopy="false" />** AI search.
+1. Once the ingestion is completed, navigate back to the Azure portal and from the resource list of the resource group, select **aisearch-<inject key="DeploymentID" enableCopy="false" />** AI search.

    ![](../media/ex2img11.png)